-a.
+- a.
 Home businesses shall be allowed by special permit, and pursuant to authority provided by RSA 674:21, the Planning Board is authorized to determine whether such special permit shall issue, after a hearing in which the Planning Board determines that the proposed use is capable of being carried out in a manner consistent with the standards set forth in Section 1700 of this ordinance.
-Applications to the Planning Board to such a special permit shall be made in the same manner and subject to the same approval requirements of an application for non-residential site plan approval, as identified in section 6.2, submission requirements for home businesses.
+Applications to the Planning Board to such a special permit shall be made in the same manner and subject to the same approval requirements of an application for non-residential site plan approval, as identified in section 6.2.A, submission requirements for home businesses. - b.
+Bed and Breakfasts shall be allowed by special permit, and pursuant to authority provided by RSA 674:21.
+The Planning Board is authorized to determine whether such special permit shall be issued, after a hearing in which the Planning board determines that the proposed use is capable of being carried out in a manner consistent with the standard set forth in Section 2400 (Bed and Breakfast) of this ordinance.
+Applications to the Planning Board for such a special permit shall be made in the same manner and subject to the same approval requirements of an application for non-residential site plan approval, as identified in Section 6.2.B, submission requirements for Bed and Breakfasts.